rrkkumar/ranet-uilibrary-olap/Binaries/1.2.6.0-6173/Info/Readme.txt

 You can use Visual Studio development webserver or can deploy it to IIS.
 Set "Startup project" to %InstallDir%\Samples\UITest.Web\UITest.Web.csproj.

-Please set correct OLAPConnectionString and Web Services virtual paths on "Config" tab or in Web.ñonfig.
+Please set correct OLAPConnectionString and Web Services virtual paths on "Config" tab or in Web.config.

 The sample application supposes that you have installed Microsoft sample datawarehouse database AdventureWorksDW, you can find it at http://msftdbprodsamples.codeplex.com/.